4d/docs/docs/Concepts/classes.md

 - Image
 - Blob

-Assigning *undefined* to an object property clears its value while preserving its value type.
+> Assigning *undefined* to an object property clears its value while preserving its type.
 In order to do that, the `Function get` is first called to retrieve the value type, then the `Function set` is called with an empty value of that type.

 #### Examples